-- Limitation on Use of Non-participating Providers: Your special right to use a non-participating provider does not apply to:
+- Limitation on use of non-participating providers: Your special right to use a non-participating provider does not apply to:

-- Dental Services;
+- Dental services

-- Mental health services;
+- Mental health services

-- Substance use disorder services; or
+- Substance use disorder services

-- Benefits or services provided through the Maryland Medicaid fee-for-service program.
+- o Benefits or services provided through the Maryland Medicaid fee-for-service program

-Appeal Rights:
+Appeal Rights

-- If your current MCO denies your right to use a preauthorization from your old company or your right to continue to see a provider who was a participating provider with your old company, you may appeal this denial by contacting MCO Member Services. - If your current MCO denies your appeal, you may file a complaint with the Maryland Medicaid Program by calling the HealthChoice Help Line at 800-284-4510. - If you have any questions about this procedure call MCO Member Services or the HealthChoice Help Line at 800-284-4510.
+- If your current MCO denies your right to use a preauthorization from your old company or your right to continue to see a provider who was a participating provider with your old company, you may appeal this denial by contacting MCO Member Services. - If your current MCO denies your appeal, you may file a complaint with the Maryland Medicaid Program by calling the HealthChoice Help Line at 800-284-4510. - If you have any questions about this procedure, call MCO Member Services or the HealthChoice Help Line at 800-284-4510.

-D. Coordination of Benefits - What to Do if You Have Other Insurance
+E. Coordination of Benefits - What to Do If You Have Other Insurance

 You are required to notify the MCO if you received medical care after an accident or injury.
 MCOs are required by the State to seek payment from other insurance companies.
-If you have other medical insurance make sure you inform the MCO and tell your provider.
+If you have other medical insurance, make sure you inform the MCO and tell your provider.
 They will need the name of the other insurance policy, the policy holder's name and the membership number.
-The State does a check of insurance companies to identify individuals that have both Medicaid/HealthChoice and other insurance.
+The State does a check of insurance companies to identify individuals who have both Medicaid/HealthChoice and other insurance.

 Medicaid/HealthChoice is not a supplemental health insurance plan.
-Your other health insurance will always be your primary insurance which means participating providers must bill your other insurance first.
-It is likely that your primary insurance will have paid more than the MCO's allowed amount and therefore the provider cannot collect additional money from you or from the MCO.
-Talk with MCO Member services to better understand your options.
-Since other insurers will likely have co-pays and deductibles; in most cases MCOs will require you to use participating providers.
+Your other health insurance will always be your primary insurance, which means participating providers must bill your other insurance first.
+It is likely that your primary insurance will have paid more than the MCO's allowed amount, and therefore the provider cannot collect additional money from you or from the MCO.
+Talk with MCO Member Services to better understand your options.
+Since other insurers will likely have copays and deductibles, in most cases MCOs will require you to use participating providers.

-E. Out of Network Services
+F. Out-of-Network Services